-- The values of the bound variables are what a theory presupposes. - These are the posits, the postulated entities, of the theory. - Quine, in early work, calls them myths. - They are the result of our choice of a theory. - This methodology is not intended to denigrate the objects posited. - "To call a posit a posit is not to patronize it" (Word and Object 22).
+- The values of the bound variables are what a theory presupposes. - These are the posits, the postulated entities, of the theory. - In early work, Quine calls them myths. - They are the result of our choice of a theory. - This methodology is not intended to denigrate the objects posited. - "To call a posit a posit is not to patronize it" (Word and Object 22).